 Maybe there’s an affiliate near you.
-They are listed here.
+They are listed at Keep Tennessee Beautiful.
 If you don’t find one in your community, consider starting an affiliate!
 It’s a bigger commitment but Keep Tennessee Beautiful has a great support system for its affiliates.

 Want to Start Smaller?

 If Adopt-A-Highway or the Keep Tennessee Beautiful affiliate programs aren’t exactly what you’re looking for, here are some resources from around our state on local litter cleanups.
 Organize a school, campus, main street or community organization cleanup.
 Every time a citizen commits to cleaning up litter, everyone in the state of Tennessee wins!

 Litter Cleanup Resources

 Nat Geo Kids has a step-by-step outline for cleanups organized by kids.